DRLEdition19/profork-OFICIAL/README.md

 - **LINUX-VMS-ON-QEMU/DOCKER**: Virtual machine solution for running Linux VMs in QEMU, inside Docker.
 - **LUDUSAVI**: A tool to back up and restore game saves from PC games.
 - **MEDIAELCH**: A media management tool to organize your media collection.
-- **MINECRAFT-BEDROCK-EDITION**: The Bedrock Edition of Minecraft, optimized for cross-platform play.
 - **MINECRAFT-JAVA-EDITION**: The original version of Minecraft, known for modding support.
 - **MPV**: A lightweight and highly customizable media player.
 - **MULTIMC-LAUNCHER**: A launcher for Minecraft with multiple instance management.